futpix/caravans-in-australia/content/review/199-Design-RV-Mica-F2.md

   ogtitle: "Should I buy Mica F2 by Design RV?"
   ogdescription: "The Design RV Mica F2 is classed as Unknown Type, and sleeps 4-6 people.
 It is Australian made and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Design RV"]
-tags: ["Sleeps 4-6", "21 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-6", "21 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.32"
 bodyLength: "6.4"
 totalHeight: "2.95"